-- the day-to-day management of all aspects of the school, this includes the support for CYP with SEND. - giving responsibility to the SENCo and class teachers but is still responsible for ensuring that your CYP's needs are met. - making sure that the Governing Body is kept up to date about any issues in the school relating to SEND. - support the school SENCo in terms of budgeting the SEND provisions.
+- the day-to-day management of all aspects of the school, this includes the support for children with SEND. - giving responsibility to the SENCo and class teachers but is still responsible for ensuring that your children's needs are met. - making sure that the Governing Body is kept up to date about any issues in the school relating to SEND. - support the school SENCo in terms of budgeting the SEND provisions.

-The SEND Governor, Mrs Rebecca Carey is responsible for:
+The SEND Governor is